newlandsvalley/elm-abc-parser/README.md

 ------------

 *  Bogdanp/elm-combine 2.0.0
-*  imeckler/ration 2.0.0
+*  imeckler/ratio 2.0.0
 *  elm-lang/core 3.0.0

 Limitations
 -----------

 ABC Headers have been implemented.
-In the tune body, barlines and ties have been implemented, notes and tuplets are partly finished.
-Beams, rests, slurs, chords, annotations and decorations have not been started.
+In the tune body, notes and ties have been implemented, bar lines, rests and tuplets are partly finished.
+Slurs, chords, articulations, annotations and decorations have not been started.